saifulkhan/storytelling-vis/README.md

 The implementation of the example stories is in [GitHub src>pages>example](https://github.com/saifulkhan/meta-storyboard/tree/main/src/pages/example).

-### Playground
+### Example Playground Components

-The playground pages are useful for testing and developing various indi components.
+The example components are useful for testing and developing various indi components.

-Make sure the development server is running (`yarn dev`) else the playground links will not work.
+Make sure the development server is running (`yarn dev`) else the example links will not work.

 **Plots, features, actions, etc.**